 Goal 1 focuses on all students showing academic growth in mastery towards California state-adopted core standards through grade-level standards-based instruction and targeted support.
 Professional development will focus on our LCAP as collaborative efficacy shows the greatest impact on student learning.
-The 95% literacy program professional development is to also address COVID student learning loss and early literacy.
-95% Percent is being used to identify and service students to bring up literacy skills.
-Addition of Aeries student information system professional development to meet the academic needs of all students.
-The program Write from the Beginning and Thinking Map will support students with an emphasis on building the writing skills students will need, building critical thinking and the skills needed for college and career readiness.
-These programs include strategies for writing across all grade levels and content areas and utilizes strategies for differentiated instruction according to students' individual needs.
+The 95% literacy program professional development is to also address COVID-19 student learning loss and early literacy.
+95% Percent is being used to identify and serve students to bring up literacy skills.
+Addition of Aeries student information system professional development to meet the academic needs of all students as well as the Kern KiDS data platform.
+The program Write from the Beginning and Thinking Map will support students with an emphasis on building the writing skills students will need, building critical thinking, and the skills needed for college and career readiness.
+These programs include strategies for writing across all grade levels and content areas and utilize strategies for differentiated instruction according to students' individual needs.
 In addition, the use of a data and assessment platform provides data to improve instruction.
 The platform allows teachers to build and administer formative assessments, capture and analyze multiple sources of data to inform instruction, and direct students to learning resources needed to support specific, targeted standards.
 Educators have access to a singular system of continuous feedback, which will improve student performance.
-RBGUSD will maintain intervention programs K-8 that were in place pre-COVID-19.
+RBGUSD will maintain intervention programs in grades K-8.
 The district has additional intervention supports to address mitigating student learning loss due to COVID-19.
 RBGUSD will continue to support bridging materials aligned to state-adopted standards.
-The district will continue supplementary bridging materials, in alignment with the addition of more intervention supports, to address mitigating student learning loss due to COVID-19.
-RBGUSD will continue to provide beyond the required designated and integrated ELD needs providing unique opportunities to acquire English language acquisition.
+The district will continue supplementary bridging materials, in alignment with the addition of intervention supports, to address mitigating student learning loss due to COVID-19.
+RBGUSD will continue to provide beyond the required designated and integrated English Language Development (ELD) needs providing unique opportunities to acquire English language acquisition.